akamai/terraform-provider-akamai/docs/data-sources/botman_bot_detection.md

 subcategory: Bot Manager
 ---

-# akamai_botman_bot_detection
+# akamai_botman_bot_detection (Beta)

 **Scopes**: Universal (all bot detection methods); bot detection method

 Returns information about all available bot detection methods.
 Bot detection methods are used to help determine whether a request came from a bot or from a human being.

 Use the `detection_name` argument to return data only for the specified detection method.